 Changing lives one dog at a time

 We started from humble beginnings in a small farmhouse in Co.
-Cork in 1976, where the charity was founded by Jim Dennehy who had lost his sight 8 years earlier.
+Cork in 1976, where the charity was founded by Mary Dunlop and Jim Dennehy who had lost his sight 8 years earlier.

 Since starting our journey, we have consistently focused on innovation to advance our knowledge and understanding of dog training.
 We have invested in state-of-the-art training facilities and developed programmes that deliver the best dog, at the right time, with the most suitable temperament to match our clients’ needs.